A Guide For Places To See In Goa, India

 We had a ball on the prior train trip.
 In the farthest corners of the country, we had deep interactions with locals, ate amazing food, and encountered landscapes and cultures previously unknown to us.
 It was a veritable feast of discovery.

 Then when we hit Goa, BAM!
-We couldn’t walk 10 meters without a tout calling out something sleazy, or seeing a half-naked tourist with baked-potato skin, or being royally ripped off by taxi drivers.
+We couldn’t walk 10 meters without a tout calling out something sleazy.
+Or, seeing a half-naked tourist with baked-potato skin.
+Also, being royally ripped off by taxi drivers.
 Not only did it all feel staged and manipulated, but we had to pay much more for this supposed privilege.